viaacode/chassis.py/README.md

 - Configuration
 - Observability
   - Logging
+  - Correlation

 ## Usage
-Start by installing the library with `pip install viaa`, it is located on the VIAA PyPI.
+Start by installing the library with `pip install viaa-chassis`, it is located on the VIAA PyPI.

 ### Configuration